-Acquisition of Time Warner Cable Inc. by Comcast Corporation May Not Be in Shareholders’ Best Interests
+Robbins Arroyo LLP: Acquisition of Time Warner Cable Inc. (TWC) by Charter Communications, Inc. (CHTR) May Not Be in Shareholders’ Best Interests

-Robbins Arroyo LLP is investigating the proposed acquisition of Time Warner Cable Inc. (NYSE: TWC) by Comcast Corporation (NASDAQ: CMCSA).
-On February 13, 2014, the two companies announced the signing of a definitive agreement pursuant to which Time Warner Cable shareholders will receive 2.875 shares of Comcast stock in exchange for each share of Time Warner Cable stock, for an implied price per share of $158.82 based on Comcast’s closing stock price on February 12, 2014.
+Robbins Arroyo LLP is investigating the proposed acquisition of Time Warner Cable Inc. (NYSE: TWC) by Charter Communications, Inc. (NASDAQ: CHTR).
+On May 26, 2015, the two companies announced the signing of a definitive merger agreement pursuant to which Charter will acquire Time Warner.
+Under the terms of the agreement, Time Warner shareholders will receive $100.00 in cash and shares of a new public parent company – New Charter – equivalent to 0.5409 shares of Charter, for each share of Time Warner common stock they own, for a total compensation value of $194.84 per share of Time Warner.

-Is the Proposed Merger Best for Time Warner Cable and Its Shareholders?
+Is the Proposed Acquisition Best for Time Warner and Its Shareholders?

-Robbins Arroyo LLP’s investigation focuses on whether the board of directors at Time Warner Cable is undertaking a fair process to obtain maximum value and adequately compensate Time Warner Cable shareholders.
+Robbins Arroyo LLP’s investigation focuses on whether the board of directors at Time Warner is undertaking a fair process to obtain maximum value and adequately compensate its shareholders.

-Given these facts, Robbins Arroyo LLP is examining the Time Warner Cable board of directors’ decision to sell the company to Comcast now rather than allow shareholders to continue to participate in the company’s continued success and future growth prospects.
+In light of these facts, Robbins Arroyo LLP is examining Time Warner’s board of directors’ decision to sell the company now rather than allow shareholders to continue to participate in the company’s continued success and future growth prospects.

 Time Warner shareholders have the option to file a class action lawsuit to ensure the board of directors obtains the best possible price for shareholders and the disclosure of material information.